apache/etch/README.txt

-Welcome to the 1.0.2 release of Etch.
+Welcome to the 1.0.2-incubating release of Apache Etch.

 The jumping off point for Etch information and help is here: